Only the Brave poster

 The inciting incident occurs at 16 minutes when Brendan, motivated by fatherhood, shows up at the fire station seeking a job and a second chance.
 He tells Eric Marsh he wants to be a firefighter and change his life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Brendan completes his training and is accepted as a full member of the Granite Mountain Hotshots.
+This shows the protagonist's commitment to Brendan completes his training and is accepted as a full member of the Granite Mountain Hotshots.
 He chooses to fully commit to this new life and brotherhood., moving from reaction to action.

 The Collapse moment at 100 minutes (75% through) represents the emotional nadir.
 Here, The Granite Mountain Hotshots are trapped by the Yarnell Hill Fire when winds shift unexpectedly.
 They deploy emergency shelters as a last resort.
-All 19 crew members perish except for Brendan, who was serving as lookout away from the crew., demonstrates the protagonist at their lowest point.
+All 19 crew members perish except for Brendan, who was serving as lookout away from the crew., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 107 minutes initiates the final act resolution at 80% of the runtime.
 Brendan finds the strength to honor his fallen brothers by living the life they believed he could live.
 He understands that their sacrifice and brotherhood gave him a second chance, and he must carry their legacy forward., demonstrating the transformation achieved throughout the journey.